 Architect: Tony Keeble joined Overton Architects in 2011 from Ivan Wilson Architects where he assisted the practice director in his role as conservation officer for Blackburn with Darwen.
 He is an approved church architect for the Anglican Dioceses of Leeds and Blackburn.

-Architectural Assistant: Joanna Sobska is the most recent addition to the Overton Architects team having joined the practice in 2019.
-Joanna attained her bachelor’s degree in Architecture from Leeds Beckett University and has since become a valuable member of the office.
+Architectural Assistant: Armando Uhia Hernandez is the most recent addition to the office, joining the practice in February 2020.
+Armando recently graduated from Leeds Beckett University with a BA (Hons) degree in Architecture and has since become a valuable member of the team.